UK health minister admits virus rules breach with embrace

-Health Secretary Matt Hancock, who has led the country’s response to the coronavirus pandemic, is the latest in a string of government officials to be accused of breaching restrictions imposed on the rest of the population to curb the spread of the coronavirus.
+Health Secretary Matt Hancock, who has led the country’s response to the pandemic, is the latest in a string of British officials to be accused of breaching restrictions they imposed on the rest of the population to curb the spread of the coronavirus.

 Hancock said in a statement that “I accept that I breached the social distancing guidance in these circumstances."